 This course covers classical cakes designs as well as contemporary cake decorating techniques.
 To complement these items, students are shown the diversity of mousses and how they are utilized in the industry.
 The last section will introduce the student to making marzipan showpieces.
-(PT) Quarter Credit Hours 7.5
+Prerequisites: BPA1400 and sophomore status.
+(HO) (PT) Quarter Credit Hours 7.5